luchfilip/NetworkProgramming/Lab5-Keylogger/README.md

 ![access](http://i.imgur.com/DgGw9RE.png "access")

-I had to allow my IDE, which runs the java application, to access global data.
+I had to allow my IDE, which runs the java application, to control the computer.

-In order to check if there is any program which logs user data I would suggest:
+In order to check if there is any program which logs user data, I would suggest the following:

    * Check which programs have access to control the system
-   * The captured data has to be sent to a server, else it would make to sense for the developer to implement it.
-So, I would suggest to close all applications, and analyze all open internet connections, on osx you would type the following in terminal:
+   * The captured data has to be sent to a server, else it would make no sense for the developer to implement it.
+So, it would be a good idea to close all applications, and analyze all open internet connections, on osx you would type the following in terminal:

         lsof -i | grep -E "(LISTEN|ESTABLISHED)"